joaberg/Desktop-Ubuntu-Nix/README.md

 ## TODO
 Some stuff that needs to be fixed.
-- [ ] Screensharing, havent got this working.
-Looks like xdg-desktop-portal-hyprland is working.
-Suspect it could be an issue with pipewire or wireplumber. obs-studio does not find pipewire support.
-- [ ] Swaylock, unclock will fail.
+- [ ] Swaylock, unlock will fail.
+Only using the idle at the moment, as i dont really need the locking.

 ## Cheatsheet